Tip: Activate javascript to be able to use all functions of our website

 Growth, jobs and less poverty

 Since the mid-1990s, Vietnam has been continually reforesting, which has led to a country-wide increase in forest coverage.
-KfW Development Bank has been working in the Vietnamese forestry sector since 1995, especially in north and central Vietnam.
+KfW Development Bank has been working on protecting biodiversity in Vietnam as an area of intervention since 1995, especially in north and central Vietnam.
 Since late 2012, it has also been involved in protecting the coast of the Mekong Delta.
 To date, 100,000 families have benefited from these measures.

 Local office